pedroelbanquero/functional_information_conjecture/README.md

 ### Encode

-- Search de low degree nearest Polinomy .
+- Search de low degree better Polinomy and roots with Laguerre method.

-- Turn x back n until near number the square of information.

-- Get the difference from the point to information

-- Use as the last point x less the calculated diference
+- Calculate the smallest beggining of the data sequences turning N near 0

-- Compute time of the information, until 1
+- Save first 4 parameters of the beggining sequence

-- encode loop times , last 3 points until 1
+- Save the moment in the sequence of N

-- Do the same with the next information
+- Encode the moment and 4 initial parametrs of the data sequence

 ### Decode

-- Parse each element as a probnet inputs.
+- Parse each element as a probnet inputs and get the last element .

 ## Genotype and Phenotype